Forward - Backward Greedy Algorithms for Atomic Norm Regularization: Experiments: Novel Applications

-Fig.~\ref{fig:freq} compares the performance of \cogent with that of standard CG on a signal with ten randomly chosen frequencies in $[0,1]$.
+Our implementation of the backward step for this problem has two parts.
+Besides performing Algorithm~\ref{alg:bs_multiple} to remove multiple uninteresting frequencies, we include a heuristic for merging nearby frequencies, replacing multiple adjacent spikes by a single spike, when it does not degrade the objective too much to do so.
+Fig.~\ref{fig:freq} compares the performance of \cogent with that of standard CG on a signal with ten uniformly randomly chosen frequencies in $[0,1]$.
 We take samples at $300$ timepoints of a signal of length 1000, corrupted with AWGN with standard deviation $.01$.
-The left figure in Figure~\ref{fig:freq} shows the signal recovered by \cogent, indicating that all but the smallest of the ten spikes were recovered accurately.
+The left figure in Fig.~\ref{fig:freq} shows the signal recovered by \cogent, indicating that all but the smallest of the ten spikes were recovered accurately.
 The critical role played by the backward step can be seen by contrasting these results with those reported for CG in the right figure of Fig.~\ref{fig:freq}, where many spurious frequencies appear.

 We compared \cogent to the SDP formulation as explained in \cite{offgrid}.
-Although the SDP solves the problem exactly, it does not scale well to large dimensions, as we show in the timing comparisons of Figure~\ref{offgrid_speed}.
+Although the SDP solves the problem exactly, it does not scale well to large dimensions, as we show in the timing comparisons of Fig.~\ref{offgrid_speed}.
+The instances were generated as follows: For a particular signal length $p$, we randomly choose 5 frequencies to be active, choosing values from a uniform $(0,1]$ distribution.
+We obtain ${p}/{4}$ noisy measurements with $\sigma = 0.1$.
+We run \cogent with $2n$ iterations and a tolerance of $10^{-10}$.

 The formulation above can be generalized to include signals that are a conic combination of a few arbitrary functions of the form $\phi(t,\alpha_i)$. \begin{itemize} \item Bessel and Airy functions form natural signal ensembles that arise as solutions to differential equations in physics.
 As an example, letting $J_r(t)$ denoting Bessel functions of the first kind, we have